blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 % Cloonix Network Emulator Updated to Version 53

-The [Cloonix network emulator](http://clownix.net/) has evolved significantly since I [last wrote about it](https://brianlinkletter.com/tag/cloonix/) in 2017.
-Since then, the Cloonix developer introduced major new features including container support, a rootless installation option, experimental support for WiFi emulation, and a simplified user experience.
+Cloonix v53 introduces container support, a rootless installation option, experimental support for WiFi emulation, and a simplified user experience.

+![](./Images/00-splash.png)

 In this post, I will review Cloonix v53 and walk through some hands-on exercises with the new features.

-![](./Images/00-splash.png)

 <!--more-->

 ## What's New in Cloonix v53

-I last wrote about Cloonix when it was at [version 37](https://brianlinkletter.com/2017/12/install-and-run-the-cloonix-network-emulator-on-packet-net/).
-Since then, the Cloonix developer has updated the software regularly, so this blog post covers a lot of changes.
+The [Cloonix network emulator](http://clownix.net/) has evolved significantly since I [last wrote about it](https://brianlinkletter.com/tag/cloonix/) in 2017.

 I list the major changes, since I last looked at Cloonix, below: